 Wait a minute, hasn’t this article been mostly about programming languages so far?
 True, unlike Python or Go, Node.js is a runtime environment.
 However, drawing from our own experience, we can assure you that leaving Node.js out of this guide for consistency purposes only would be a mistake.
 Why is that?

 Another advantage worth mentioning is that with Node.js, both the frontend and backend of the application speak the same programming language.
 Projects using this solution can be handled by full-stack teams that rarely, if ever, face the challenge of translating how specific features or parts of code work in a different language.
 This accounts for more effective communication and efficient work.

 Vertical and horizontal scalability

-Now that we’ve shown you how to step up your backend game with Python, Go, Node.js, and their frameworks, we need to make one thing clear: at the end of the day, the choice of any tech stack is project-dependent.
+Now that we’ve shown you how to step up your server-side game with Python, Kotlin, Node.js, and their frameworks, we need to make one thing clear: at the end of the day, the choice of any tech stack is project-dependent.
 It’s the product vision, business objectives, and the actual users’ needs that determine which backend development solution will work best for you.